VallesMarinerisExplorer/A2plus/Example_Assemblies/ArmLinkDemo/readme.md

 urdf, delete a constraint and add another between the same two objects there will probably be an error.

 The URDF should be at C:\Users\USER\a2plustest2   and you can specify this location in the pybulletURDFTest.py if you need to.

+PyBulletAssemblyDemo.FCMacro contained here is a macro that uses PyBullet to update the FreeCAD assembly visualization.
+The position and orientations need to be calibrated still but it is cool to look at and experiment with.